teodly/inferno/README.md

 At this point, Inferno will roughly become alternative to Dante Virtual Soundcard.

-* improve performance of receiver.
-Currently it's implemented with coroutines which is not very optimal for processing thousands of packets per second.
 * integration with JACK
 * send statistics (clock, latency, signal levels)
 * ability to work as a clock source (PTP leader)